 Depending on how much you sweat, you should change your bed linen every 14 days, or every week in summer.
-If you suffer from house dust or mite allergies, you should change your bed linen once a week anyway.
+If you suffer from a house dust or mite allergy, you should change your bed linen once a week anyway.
 If you wear pyjamas at night, they should also be washed every four days at the latest.

 At what temperature should bed linen be washed?